How to Expose a Datasource as a Service¶

 Tip

-Alternatively, you can generate a data service from a data source.
+Alternatively, you can generate a Data Service directly from a data source.
 For more information, refer to Generate Data Services.

 Configure data service¶

-Let's write an SQL query to GET data from the MySQL data source that you configured in the previous step:
+Let’s write an SQL query to retrieve data from the MySQL data source you configured in the previous step, using the Employee Number provided as a path parameter in the GET resource.

 -